mpgn/ByP-SOP/README.md

     ```

     However, by changing the DNS record in the meantime, the domain will resolve to the victim page with the local IP.
-        There is no more Same Origin Policy and we can retreive the content of the file.
+        There is no more Same Origin Policy and we can retrieve the content of the file.

 * the content is send to another domain to save the data
     ```javascript